 Students seeking a master's degree must have coursework preparation appropriate to their area of specialization.
 At least 34 hours of natural science and 6 hours of mathematics are required prior to admission.
-Candidates should have a B average (GPA) 3.0 on the last 60 hours of credit.
-GRE scores are required by all students applying for the graduate program.
-Scores will be evaluated by the college's admissions committee.
+No GRE required for applicants with GPA \geq 3.0.
+GRE \geq 290 (\geq 150 quantitative and \geq 140 verbal) required for applicants with GPA \leq 3.0Scores will be evaluated by the college's admissions committee.